drcarmichael/datasciencecoursera/PA1_template.md

 ## What is the average daily activity pattern?

-The pattern below shows a sharp increase in ativity at about 5:00 in the morning.
+The pattern below shows a sharp increase in activity at about 5:00 in the morning.
 This activity slows in the afternoon and then, at about 8:00 PM contines the trend to zero.
 The interestng element here is the dramatic increase at 7:30 to 8:30.
-It would be interesting to compare this data set to other factors (work type, travel type, city/country, data which was not included)  the people in the study.
+Furter analysis, such as comparison of this data set to other factors (work type, travel type, city/country, data which was not included) would offer greater insight.